tcr/homebrew-kicad/README.md

 Homebrew Formula for the KiCad EDA Software

 I try to update this daily for KICAD Builds
+NOTE: This is currently in flux and may not work on your system!!!!!!
 ## Install

     brew tap shaneburrell/homebrew-kicad